fastforwardlabs/mdff22report/src/05-experiments.md

 Above, we detail the hyperparameters we considered, the values we allowed these hyperparameters to assume, and the total number of trials necessary to test them all in a sweep.
 If we want to find the best hyperparameters for our dataset, we’ll need to do quite a bit of training—more than 500 different hyperparameter combinations!
 We _could_ set up our own code, constructing several nested loops to cover all of the possible parameters—or perhaps we could use sklearn’s GridSearch.
 However, there’s an even better solution.

 ### Hyperparameter Tuning with Ray
-There are several libraries that make hyperparameter optimization approachable, easy, and scalable (three things you won’t get by rolling your own or using sklearn’s GridSearch).
+There are several libraries that make hyperparameter optimization approachable, easy, and *scalable*.
 For this cycle, we explored [Ray](https://docs.ray.io/en/master/index.html).

 At its core, Ray is a simple, universal API for building distributed applications.
 Atop this foundation are a handful of libraries designed to address specific machine learning challenges.
 [Ray Tune](https://docs.ray.io/en/master/tune/index.html) provides several desirable features, including distributed hyperparameter sweep, checkpointing, and state-of-the-art hyperparameter search algorithms—all while supporting most major ML frameworks, such as PyTorch, Tensorflow, and Keras.